-The plan's dental network is Preferred Dentist.
+The plan's dental networks are Preferred Dentist in the state of Alabama and Access Plus Dental outside the state of Alabama.
 We pay benefits toward the lesser of the allowable amount or the dentist's actual charge for services whether you receive services from an in-network or out-of-network dentist.
 There are three differences:

 - All in-network dentists agree our payment is payment in full except for your deductible and coinsurance.
-If you are covered under another group dental plan, an in-network dentist may bill that plan for any difference between the allowable amount and his usual charge for a service. - Out-of-network dentists may charge you the difference between the allowable amount and their billed charges. - In-network dentists may not collect their fee for plan benefits from you except for deductibles and coinsurance.
-They must bill us first except for services which are not plan benefits, such as implants.
+If you are covered under another group dental plan, an in-network dentist may bill that plan for any difference between the allowable amount and his usual charge for a service. - In-network dentists may not collect their fee for plan benefits from you except for deductibles and coinsurance.
+They must bill us first except for services which are not plan benefits, such as implants. - There is no coverage under the plan for services provided by out-of-network dentists.
+You will be responsible for payment of the full amount of the dentist's actual charges.

+SERVICE BENEFIT

-SERVICE BENEFIT Basic - Diagnostic and Preventive Services 100%
+Basic - Diagnostic and Preventive 100%

+Services

-- Dental exams, up to twice per calendar year. - Dental X-ray exams: - o Full mouth X-rays, one set during any 36 months in a row; - Bitewing X-rays, up to twice per calendar year; and - o Other dental X-rays, used to diagnose a specific condition. - Tooth sealants on teeth numbers 3, 14, 19 and 30, limited to one application per tooth each 48 months.
-Benefits are limited to the first permanent molars of children through age 13. - Fluoride treatment for children through age 18, twice per calendar year. - Routine cleanings, twice per calendar year. - Space maintainers (not made of precious metals) that replace prematurely lost teeth for children through age 18.
+- Dental exams, up to twice per calendar year. - Dental X-ray exams: - Full mouth X-rays, one set during any 36 months in a row; - o Bitewing X-rays, up to twice per calendar year; and - Other dental X-rays, used to diagnose a specific condition.

+- Tooth sealants on teeth numbers 3, 14, 19 and 30, limited to one application per tooth each 48 months.
+Benefits are limited to a maximum payment of \$20 per tooth and limited to the first permanent molars of children through age 13. - Fluoride treatment for children through age 18, twice per calendar year. - Routine cleanings, twice per calendar year. - Space maintainers (not made of precious metals) that replace prematurely lost teeth for children through age 18.